fraol0912/ssc-times/content/articles/the-stick-men.md

 They would walk on, leaving fire and death behind them.

-They would go on, into fire and death.
+They would go on, into fire and into death.